pniemczyk/light_operations/README.md

 [![Dependency Status](https://gemnasium.com/pniemczyk/light_operations.svg)](https://gemnasium.com/pniemczyk/light_operations)
 [![Code Climate](https://codeclimate.com/github/pniemczyk/light_operations/badges/gpa.svg)](https://codeclimate.com/github/pniemczyk/light_operations)

-When you want have slim controllers or some logic with several operations this gem could help you to have nice separated and clan code.
+When you want to have slim controllers or some logic with several operations this gem could help you to have nice separated and clean code.
 CAN HELP YOU! :D

 ## Installation